College Admissions Guide: How to Apply to College

 When should I start preparing for college?

 It’s never too early to begin thinking about college.
-As soon as you hit high school, every grade you earn will count towards your record a college admissions officer will review.
+As soon as you hit high school, every grade you earn will count towards your record (and GPA) a college admissions officer will review.
 If you are a rising sophomore, junior or senior and you haven’t started thinking about the academic requirements of colleges, or even developing a college list, now is a good time as any.

 You should start strong.
 Challenge yourself, commit to studying and work hard to get your best grades.
 If your high school offers honors and AP courses, you should take a few.
 Admission officers tend to look favorably upon students who have taken advantage of the opportunities available to them.